Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

-\paragraph{Assembling representations through MPC} An interesting feature of the MPC model is that it represents stimuli by encoding portions of input across saccades.
-This means at least several glimpses of the input are needed to obtain a decent ``bigger picture'' encoding.
-To investigate how the number of glimpses affects an MPC scheme's ability to form useful representations, we measure the performance of the model—in terms of classification accuracy—in response to the number of saccades allowed.
-In Figure \ref{fig:rpc_num_glimpses}, we examine the generalization of MPC (as measured in terms of downstream, test-set classification accuracy) as a function of the number of glimpses it is allowed to take (up to a maximum of $12$ glimpses) when processing sensory input.
-Empirically, we notice that generalization improves as more glimpses are taken, up to about a little above $97.8$\% on average (with $10$ glimpses).
-There is, however, a law of diminishing returns effect beyond $8$-$10$ glimpses.
-This saturation might be due to the fact that enough of the sensory input was examined by the MPC circuit in order to craft a useful global representation and further glimpses added no further information.
-It is likely that, for more complex sensory input (natural images), more glimpses might be required to form effective global encodings.
-This effect motivates future work to develop a complementary motor circuit to drive the selection of the MPC sampling of the input (with a bias towards policies that entail the minimum number of saccades and that consider a better balance of representational efficiency-efficacy).
-This would bring our model from an action-conditioned one to a self-driven model, much in the spirit of active perception \cite{mnih2014recurrent,sharafeldin2024active} and selection through the framework of planning-as-inference \cite{botvinick2012planning,friston2016active,friston2017active}.
+\paragraph{Assembling representations through the MPC saccade process.} An interesting feature of our MPC model is that it represents stimuli by encoding portions of input across saccades.
+This means that multiple glimpses of the input are needed to obtain a decent ``bigger picture'' encoding.
+To investigate how the number of glimpses (a ``glimpse budget'') affects an MPC scheme's ability to form useful representations, we measure the performance of the model—in terms of classification accuracy—in response to the number of saccades allowed.
+In Figure \ref{fig:mnist_glimpse_budget_exp} we examine the generalization of MPC (as measured in terms of downstream, test-set classification accuracy) as a function of the number of glimpses it is allowed to take (up to a maximum of $80$-$100$ glimpses) when processing sensory input.
+Empirically, we notice that generalization improves with a larger glimpse budget, up to $>98$\% on average for MNIST ($100$ glimpses) and $>88$\% on average for NORB ($80$ glimpses).